Brushing your teeth twice a day isn’t just to keep the mouth feeling clean. It’s a way to keep your whole body healthy, too.

 The mechanical act of brushing your teeth removes the very sticky dental plaque which is a mixture of bacteria, acids, sticky by-products and food remnants.
 It forms naturally on teeth immediately after you’ve eaten.

-The bacteria consume sugar and, as a by-product, produce acids which dissolve mineral out of the teeth, leaving microscopic holes we can’t see.
+The bacteria consume sugar and, as a by-product, produce acids which dissolve mineral out of the teeth.
+This leaves microscopic holes we can’t see.
 Brushing frequently stops the bacteria developing to a stage where it can harm your teeth.
 A build-up of plaque on your teeth can cause gum inflammation (gingivitis) which, over time, can lead to loss of gum tissue.

 Regular brushing will also help to prevent tartar build-up, tartar is plaque in a hardened form that is more damaging and difficult to remove but can be done by visiting your Hygienist.